mapbender/mapbender-documentation/en/functions/basic/legend.rst

 The Legend element is integrated via a button or in the sidepane.
 If you look for configurational details for the button, head over to this page: `Button <../misc/button.html>`_.

-Configuration: Examples:
+Configuration Examples:
 ========================

 Legend in the Sidepane:
 -----------------------
-If yout want to integrate a legend to the sidepane, click the ``+`` -button in the "Layouts"-tab (section "Sidepane").
+If yout want to integrate a legend in the sidepane, click the ``+`` -button in the "Layouts"-tab (section "Sidepane").

 .. image:: ../../../figures/de/add_sidepane.png
      :scale: 80